Museum of early consumer electronics and 1st achievements

 the 5500 back in 1989 was the Echostar 4500 and before that the 3500.
 In those days, I saw these

-two in peoples homes when they were upgraded to an Echostar 5500 or Monterey and so although they
+in customers homes when they were upgraded to an Echostar 5500 or Monterey and so although they

 were "before my time in satellite", I did see them in the second hand area.
 The 5500 was a very